 As an educator, I think this is a fundamental question that all students from first grade to graduate level will, at one point in their studies, confront.

-And I share the view of leaders who are far wiser and more accomplished than me.
-Then-Fed Chari Jerome Powell, Justice Sonia Sotomayor, and film director Martin Scorsese all advised: Learn how use AI.
+Then-Fed Chair Jerome Powell, Justice Sonia Sotomayor, and film director Martin Scorsese all advised in the past year: Learn how use to AI.
 Learn how to master AI.

 Jerome Powell speaking to econ students